felenitaribeiro/deepRetinotopy_TheToolbox/README.md

 			└── [sub_id].predicted_polarAngle_model.rh.native.func.gii
 ```

-Files with 'fs_predicted' in their name are GIFTI files containing the predicted maps in the 32k fsaverage space, and files with 'native' in their name are GIFTI files containing the predicted maps in the native space of the subject.
+Files with 'fs_predicted' in their name are GIFTI files containing the predicted maps in the 32k fsaverage space, and files with 'native' are GIFTI files containing the predicted maps in the native space of the subject.

 ## Contributors
 If you want to contribute to this repository, please follow the instructions below:

 1. Fork the repository
 2. Create a new branch (e.g. `git checkout -b my-new-branch`)
+3. Add your changes (e.g.,`git add new_script.py`)
-3. Commit your changes (e.g. `git commit -am 'Add some feature'`)
+4. Commit your changes (e.g. `git commit -m 'Add some feature'`)
-4. Push the branch (e.g. `git push origin my-new-branch`)
+5. Push the branch (e.g. `git push origin my-new-branch`)
-5. Create a new Pull Request
+6. Create a new Pull Request

 ## Citation

-Please cite our work if you used our model:
+Please cite our earlier work if you find it helpful:

 	@article{Ribeiro2021,
 		author = {Ribeiro, Fernanda L and Bollmann, Steffen and Puckett, Alexander M},